 Literary Guide for Lisa Campbell Ernst’s “Sam Johnson and the Blue Ribbon Quilt”

 Additionally, using the extension activities included in the literary guide, families can use Sam Johnson and the Blue Ribbon Quilt as a catalyst for learning about fractions, geometry, folk art, family history, American history, and local culture.
-Of particular interest during the summer month’s is the book’s connection to agricultural fairs, the local season for which begins in August.
-Families can build schema surrounding the exhibition of hand-crafted items and homemade goods by visiting a fair’s exhibition hall, or can support multi-disciplinary learning by preparing items for exhibition at an upcoming fair.
+Of particular interest during the summer months is the book’s connection to agricultural fairs, the local season for which begins in August.
+Families can build schema surrounding the exhibition of hand-crafted items and homemade goods by visiting a fair’s exhibition hall or can support multi-disciplinary learning by preparing items for the exhibition at an upcoming fair.